 We do not organise transfers to Niseko.
 We recommend that you fly from Tokyo to Sapporo and from there it is important that you pre-book your transfer to Niseko.
 There is a great bus service from Sapporo airport running every hour to Niseko Grand Hirafu at €60 for a return trip.
 The trip takes about 2.5 hours.

 The Ski Week Japan starts at 6pm on Sunday 20th January.
 You can check in to your apartment from 3pm so we recommend arriving around then to get your ski rentals and stock up on food from the local supermarket before the events kick off.

-The ski pass is valid for the full Niseko United ski area for the first 5 days and in Rusutsu on the last day.
+The ski pass is valid for the full Niseko United ski area the entire week.

 No we don't offer a weekend option in Japan.